digitc1/AZURE-HSM-POC/with-encryption/README.md

 ## Observations
 - When looking at the data encryption in the CosmosDB service in the portal, we see that data encryption is set to "customer-managed key" with a reference to the key used.
+- When looking at the encryption in the Azure storage service in the portal, we see that data encryption is set to "customer-managed keys" with a reference to the key used.
 - The exact same node js application can read and write data to CosmosDB.
 There is absolutely no change needed as the data is only encrypted at rest without any impact on "encryption in use" and "encryption in transit".

 ## Additional notes